alecmildenhall/JAYA/README.md

 ## Delete a user and all their records
 To delete a user from the users table and all of their corresponding food records from the food table of the database, use the following endpoint.
-### DELETE /api/v1/fridge/delete-user
+### DELETE /api/v1/fridge/delete-user/{userId}
 #### Arguments:
-Long userId: The Long representing the ID of the user to be deleted sent in the request body
+Long userId: The Long representing the ID of the user sent as a path variable.
 ### Return:
-None
+Boolean: True when deletions are complete.

 ## Get user with user email
 To return a user object by providing the desired user's email, use the following endpoint.